slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 Let's start by familiarizing ourselves with the goal of this activity.

+### Attacks prevented

+Building with a high-level SLSA builder prevents [build threats (E) "compromise build process"](https://slsa.dev/spec/v1.0/threats), i.e., it prevents a build process compromise from infecting different builds.
+SLSA builders acheieve this by running each build process in an isolated, ephemeral environment.
+Beware of [dependency caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) in your build, since those may violate this property.

 ### What you will need

 Install the [necessary software](https://github.com/slsa-framework/oss-na24-slsa-workshop/blob/main/INSTALLATION.md).